Naughty BitsJohn Haber

 After all that comedy, artifice, and embrace of danger, has a more shocking artist mellowed out?
 As one enters Nan Goldin's gallery, one easily think so.
 Instead of sex, drugs, and life on the edge, one encounters sunsets, an elderly couple still celebrating their lives, and railway tracks reaching to their vanishing point through a quiet, open landscape.
 Instead of an intense, day-by-day scrutiny of herself and her friends, one has medium-to-large photographs that seem to share anything but a story.
 And then one enters a darkened room, for the slide show from which they derive, and everything changes.

 Goldin's family pictures often look bereft apart from their history, but what a history.
-The artist, born in 1953, began what she has called her diary long before her breakthrough during the years of downtown art and the AIDS crisis, with her Ballad of Sexual Dependency, which the Whitney Museum compares in its summer 2006 exhibition to Edward Hopper's portraits of ennui.
+The artist, born in 1953, began what she has called her diary long before her breakthrough during the years of downtown art and the AIDS crisis, with her Ballad of Sexual Dependency, which the Whitney Museum compares in its summer 2006 exhibition to Edward Hopper in his portraits of displacement.
 Even her subjects' solitary poses relate to their vulnerability.
 That includes their vulnerability to self-inflicted trauma, both emotional and physical, and to the viewer.
 The Whitney called its 1997 retrospective "I'll Be Your Mirror."
 The claim sounds presumptuous, but it takes on poignancy if one accepts one's right of refusal.

 Even in the photographs, something feels scary.
 Faced with their title, "Chasing the Ghost," one can hardly avoid associations of sunsets or eightieth birthdays with closeness to death.
 The parallel tracks appear more ominous, too, and rightly so.
 Goldin's sister lay down in front of a train there, and the slide show follows her from birth to suicide.
 As another disturbance, Goldin them supplements the narrative of a life with her parent's coming to a reconciliation, while the artist spirals into the habits one has come to know, love, and fear.
 Her appearance throughout as a disembodied voice-over, as well as her role on just one side of the camera during her parent's late happiness, adds a further hint of absence—past and future.